-- 56. On 10 March 2020, the Council of Ministers of the Republic of Cyprus adopted a national action plan for the holistic management of migration.25 The Minister of the Interior of the Republic of Cyprus indicated that the decision had been taken following the dramatic increase in irregular migration to Cyprus and the spiralling numbers of asylum-seekers.
+- 56. On 10 March 2020, the Council of Ministers of the Republic of Cyprus adopted a national action plan for the holistic management of migration.
+The Minister of the Interior of the Republic of Cyprus indicated that the decision had been taken following the dramatic increase in irregular migration to Cyprus and the spiralling numbers of asylum-seekers.
 Access to asylum procedures at the Green Line was suspended as a first step. - 57.
 The action plan has been implemented incrementally since its adoption.
 In November 2021, the Government announced, further to an emergency meeting to discuss migration and the increasing number of persons irregularly crossing at the Green Line, that a request would be submitted to the European Commission for the right to suspend asylum applications by persons entering the country in an irregular manner, pursuant to article 78 (3) of the Treaty on the Functioning of the European Union.
-This rigid political stance on asylum has inevitably affected access to procedures and international protection processes and has had a negative effect on the portrayal of asylum-seekers and refugees.26 - 58.
-The Working Group understands the challenges posed by the increased number of arrivals and asylum applications on the island; there has indeed been a rise in asylum applications in Cyprus since 2016,27 except for 2020, which saw a decrease attributable to the travel restrictions related to the COVID-19 pandemic.
-At the same time, the Working Group is concerned at reports of pushbacks both at sea and at the Green Line, which may trigger the responsibility of the State in the context of the violation of the principle of non-refoulement as included in the Declaration on the Protection of All Persons from Enforced Disappearance.28 The Working Group recalls that all returns of migrants must be formally documented and undertaken in accordance with the law in order to avoid enforced disappearances during those processes, including temporary or short-term disappearances.
-Likewise, the practice of pushing back or collectively expelling migrants does not comply with the international obligation of non-refoulement and may result in enforced disappearance. - 59.
-In 2020, for the first time, the authorities of the Republic of Cyprus reportedly engaged in more than a dozen pushbacks of boats arriving from Lebanon and Turkey (mostly with
+This rigid political stance on asylum has inevitably affected access to procedures and international protection processes and has had a negative effect on the portrayal of asylum-seekers and refugees. - 58.
+The Working Group understands the challenges posed by the increased number of arrivals and asylum applications on the island; there has indeed been a rise in asylum applications in Cyprus since 2016, except for 2020, which saw a decrease attributable to the travel restrictions related to the COVID-19 pandemic.
+At the same time, the Working Group is concerned at reports of pushbacks both at sea and at the Green Line, which may trigger the responsibility of the State in the context of the violation of the principle of non-refoulement as included in the Declaration on the Protection of All Persons from Enforced Disappearance.
+The Working Group recalls that all returns of migrants must be formally documented and undertaken in accordance with the law in order to avoid enforced

-23 Updated set of principles for the protection and promotion of human rights through action to combat impunity, principle 3.
+&lt;sup>23 Updated set of principles for the protection and promotion of human rights through action to combat impunity, principle 3.
 See also A/HRC/45/45.

-Updated set of principles for the protection and promotion of human rights through action to combat impunity, principle 3.
+&lt;sup>24 Updated set of principles for the protection and promotion of human rights through action to combat impunity, principle 3.